エジプト

 • Breakfast

-• Private Car Transfer We will pick you up at the hotel and take you to the airport.
+• Private transfer We will pick you up at the hotel and transfer you to the airport.

 • 07:20